pi-top/pt-web-vnc/README.rst

 .. code-block:: bash

-	pt-web-vnc <COMMAND> --display-id <DISPLAY_ID> --HEIGHT <SCREEN_HEIGHT> --WIDTH <SCREEN_WIDTH> --ssl_certificate <SSL_CERTIFICATE> --window-title <WINDOW_TITLE> --run <RUN_COMMAND> --background-colour <COLOUR>
+  pt-web-vnc <COMMAND> --display-id <DISPLAY_ID> --HEIGHT <SCREEN_HEIGHT> --WIDTH <SCREEN_WIDTH> --ssl-certificate <SSL_CERTIFICATE> --window-title <WINDOW_TITLE> --run <RUN_COMMAND> --background-colour <COLOUR> --with-window-manager

   where:
-		COMMAND: start, stop, url.
+    COMMAND: {start, stop, url, clients}
-		DISPLAY_ID: integer, id for the display to use/create.
+    --display-id DISPLAY_ID: integer, id for the display to use/create.
-		SCREEN_HEIGHT: integer, height in pixels for the virtual display to create.
+    --height SCREEN_HEIGHT: integer, height in pixels for the virtual display to create.
 Defaults to 1080.
-		SCREEN_WIDTH: integer, width in pixels for the virtual display to create.
+    --width SCREEN_WIDTH: integer, width in pixels for the virtual display to create.
 Defaults to 1920.
+    --depth SCREEN_DEPTH: integer, pixel depth for the virtual display to create.
+Defaults to 24.
-		SSL_CERTIFICATE: path to combined SSL certificate & key file.
+    --ssl-certificate SSL_CERTIFICATE: path to combined SSL certificate & key file.
 Optional.
-		WINDOW_TITLE: Title of a window in a display to share over VNC.
+    --window-title WINDOW_TITLE: Title of a window in a display to share over VNC.
 Optional.
-		RUN_COMMAND: Command to run before starting VNC server.
+    --run RUN_COMMAND: Command to run before starting VNC server.
-		COLOUR: string with a colour name to use as background for the virtual display.
+    --background-colour COLOUR: string with a colour name to use as background for the virtual display.
+    --with-window-manager: start a window manager in the specified DISPLAY_ID.
+For now, the window manager used is 'bspwm'.

 Examples
 ========